Introduction

 Classification number

 This access point contains the classification number from each record that has such a number.
-Not all subject headings have a classification number assigned to them.

 The classification number access point searches the following fields: